Sitecore-Hackathon/2018-Las-Vegans/README.md

 To setup module you will need:
 - Sitecore 9 rev. 171219 (Update-1)
 - working xConnect service
-- module package from repository
+- module package from repository (in sc.package folder)
-- json file prepared for Sitecore & xConnect to extend model
+- json file prepared for Sitecore & xConnect to extend model (in sc.package folder) For details please check documentation/readme.md

 ## Solutions
 Our application gather user email from address using form and localization from his browser.
 Later those data are used by Marketing Automation to trigger external API "BreezoMeter".
-That API basing on given user localization check current air condition and return results to Sitecore.
+That API based on given user localization, checks current air quality and return results to Sitecore.
 Then our model gets those data and put it by xConnect Custom Facet to xDB.
-Additionally, if value of air condition is dangerous low, Marketing Automation will send an email through EXM to warn user before this situation.
+Additionally, if value of air quality is dangerous low, Marketing Automation will send an email through EXM to warn user before about this situation.

 ![enter image description here](https://github.com/Sitecore-Hackathon/2018-Las-Vegans/blob/master/documentation/images/marketing_automation.png?raw=true)

+Module contains new condition for Sitecore Rules Engine in "XConnect - Condition" category.
+Condition checks percentage value of air quality for contact's current location and compares to selected number between 0 and 100.
+Higher value means better air quality.

 ![enter image description here](https://github.com/Sitecore-Hackathon/2018-Las-Vegans/blob/master/documentation/images/rule.jpg?raw=true)

 ## Extensions
 Our Module consists more than standard behavior presented in solution workflow above.
-There is also option to use custom action code, which has been already written and it's done!
+There is also option to use custom action code, which has been already written:

 ### Marketing Automation Action
 If you would like to make more fancy stuff, just use our prepared action.